-The 51-credit, full- or part-time program in Fashion and Textile Studies: History, Theory, Museum Practice prepares students for professional curatorial, conservation, education, and other scholarly careers that focus on historic clothing, accessories, textiles, and other related materials.
+The 50-credit, full- or part-time program in Fashion and Textile Studies: History, Theory, Museum Practice prepares students for professional curatorial, conservation, education, and other scholarly careers that focus on historic clothing, accessories, textiles, and other related materials.
 Fashion and textiles are explored from a variety of perspectives, including traditional art historical methodologies, as well as innovative approaches, such as anthropology, material culture, and gender studies.
 The curriculum offers a vigorous, hands-on approach to the study of fiberbased objects through a close association with The Museum at FIT.
 Students may elect either a curatorial or a conservation emphasis, but all students are taught basic conservation skills, current collections management methods, and the proper exhibition techniques for costumes and textiles.
 To supplement their historical and analytical courses, students are required to complete at least one internship, write a master's qualifying paper based on original research, and take an active role in a yearlong course that culminates in a professional exhibition at The Museum at FIT.
 Students may customize the course of study by choosing their qualifying paper topic and their internship location.
 They may also select up to two independent study courses with an appropriate focus on their chosen specialization.
 In addition, students may transfer up to nine (9) credits in related coursework from other graduate institutions.

 Graduates of the program find positions as museum curators, research specialists, collections managers and registrars, historic house directors, museum educators, independent exhibition curators, corporate curators, fashion and textile historians, costume and textile conservators, auction house department specialists and researchers, vintage clothing and textile dealers, archivists, and consultants.
-Curriculum below is for the entering class of fall 2021.
+Curriculum below is for the entering class of fall 2022.

-LOURDES FONT, Acting Chair lourdes_font@fitnyc.edu fitnyc.edu/fashiontextilehistory
+LOURDES FONT, Acting Chair lourdes\font@fitnyc.edu fitnyc.edu/fashiontextilehistory

-Semester 1

-FT 521 Fashion History through the Nineteenth Century 3

-FT 541 Proseminar: Critical Writing, Research Techniques, and Documentation Methods 1

-FT 522 History of Western Textiles 3

-FT 551 Collection Management Skills 3

-FT 561 Fiber and Fabric: Identification and Analysis 3

-Semester 2

-FT 523 History of Twentieth Century Fashion 3

-FT 524 Dress and Textiles in World Cultures 3

-FT 552 Museum Theory and Practices 3

-FT 562 Conservation Practices: Theory and Technique 3

-FT 691 Fashion and Textile Internship 2

-Semester 3

-FT 653 Costume and Textile Mounting Skills 3

-FT 654 Exhibition: Planning and Interpretation 3

-FT 701 Qualifying Paper Seminar 3

-Choose any one of course from the following: 3

-FT 624 History of Fashion Journalism and Visual Media

-FT 625 History of American Men's Wear

-FT 631 Special Topics

-FT 663 Advanced Conservation I

-Semester 4

-FT 626 Modern Textiles: Designers, Makers, and Markets 3
+Semester 1 FT 521 Fashion History through the Nineteenth Century 3 FT 522 History of Textiles through the Nineteenth Century 3 FT 541 Proseminar: Critical Writing, Research Techniques, and Documentation Methods 1 FT 551 Collection Management Skills 3 FT 561 Fiber and Fabric: Identification and Analysis 3 Semester 2 FT 523 History of Twentieth Century Fashion 3 FT 524 Dress and Textiles in World Cultures 3 FT 552 Museum Theory and Practices 3 FT 562 Conservation Practices: Theory and Technique 3 FT 691 Internship: Preparation and Planning 1 Semester 3 FT 653 Costume and Textile Mounting Skills 3 FT 654 Exhibition: Planning and Interpretation 3 FT 693 Internship: Completion and Assessment 1 FT 701 Qualifying Paper Seminar 2 Choose any one course from the following: 3 FT 620 Fashion Theory I: Art Historical and Social Theories of Fashion FT 663 Advanced Conservation I Semester 4 FT 626 Modern Textiles: Designers, Makers, and Markets 3

 FT 655 Exhibition: Practicum 3

-Choose any two c ourses from the following: 6
+Choose any two courses from the following: 6

-FT 623 Contemporary Fashion: Research and Criticism

 FT 631 Special Topics

-FT 633 Advanced Theory: Professional Seminar
+FT 633 Advanced Theory: Symposium Seminar

 FT 634 Advanced Curatorial: Historic Interiors

 FT 664 Advanced Conservation II

-Total Credits 51
+Total Credits 50